KuhakuPixel/AceTheGame/README.md

 ## Ace The Game

-**Ace The Game** is an open source tool used as game-hacking engine for testing purposes.
+**Ace The Game** is the first open-source hacking tool designed for manipulating the memory of Android applications enabling users to change and freeze memory values.
+This tool also has an interesting feature which enables users to bypass payment methods seamlessly.
+Notably, this tool boasts compatibility with both rooted and non-rooted Android devices.

 **Features Include:**